open-edge-insights/video-ingestion/README.md

 > **Note**:
-> The example above contains the hard coded string: 'admin:intel123@192.168.0.14:554/cam/realmonitor?channel=1&subtype=1'.
-This string may need to be altered to work with the specific camera that is in use.
-Also, this string has embedded within it a user name (admin) and password (intel123).
-Care must be taken to assure that these values are set correct for your specific camera.
+> In order to use the RTSP stream, the RTSP server must be started using VCL with the following command:
+`cvlc -vvv file://${HOME}/Videos/test_videos/pcb_d2000.avi --sout '#gather:rtp{sdp=rtsp://:8554/}' --loop --sout-keep` Please ensure the `pcb_d2000.avi` video file must be at ~/Videos/test_videos/ on your system where the RTSP server will be started.

 Gstreamer mediaSDK decoding commands requires there to be a parser and then the the decoder "h265parse ! mhevcdec". parsers and decoders: